 It was here that the decision was made to remove sign language and deaf teachers from deaf education, and go with the pure oral method.

 The link below gives many details of the conference.

 Forbidden Signs (by Douglas Baynton, 1998) is a book that explores the period from the middle of the 19th Century through the lens of one striking episode: the campaign led by A.G.
 Bell and other prominent people, to surpress the use of sign language.

 The NY Times Book Review called it "brilliant and detailed".
 It said that debates over the use of dialects or languages are really the tip of a submerged argument about power, control, nationalism, and who has the right to control modes of communication.

 The De'VIA artist Tony McGregor created this work, "A.G.
 Bell's Nightmare", depicting Bell's obvious horror at the prospect of an expanding "un-America deaf race" with a "foreign language", a thing of "evil", and "a great calamity to the world".

 The painting below by the deaf De'VIA artist Mary Thomley portrays the damage done to ASL by the conference.
 It is metonymic to the work of the deaf Spanish master, Francisco Goya, Third of May 1808 (depicting murders of Spanish civilians by French troops of Napoleon).

-Eugenics is seen today as immoral, criminal, and a phony science.
-Its objective is to "purify" the human race by preventing birth to persons who might not physically or mentally conform to a menu of standards.
+Eugenics, if used to "improve" the human race, is seen today as immoral, criminal, and a phony applied science.
+Its objective is to "purify" the human race by preventing birth to persons who might not physically or mentally conform to a menu of physical standards or traits.